daneng1/RebuNative/README.md

 ## Vision

-TThe vision for this project is to allow users to request rides, drivers to accept those ride requests and complete a ride share.
+The vision for this project is to allow users to request rides, drivers to accept those ride requests and complete a ride share.

 Users in need of transportation can utilize this app to go to different destinations.